National Hockey League on television: United States

 As in Canada, games not broadcast nationally are aired regionally within a team's home market and are subject to blackout outside of them.
 These broadcasters include regional sports network chains such as FanDuel Sports Network, MSG Network, NBC Sports Regional Networks and Scripps Sports.
 Certain national telecasts, such as selected regular season games and first round playoff games, are non-exclusive, and may also air in tandem with telecasts of the game by local broadcasters.
 However, national telecasts of these games are blacked out in the participating teams' markets to protect the local broadcaster.
+In July 2026, the National Hockey League announced that its in-house production team would take on rights to the Carolina Hurricanes, Columbus Blue Jackets, Minnesota Wild, and St. Louis Blues beginning in the 2026–27 season, with the possibility of additional teams added later in the season.

 Only a handful of regular season games, including the outdoor games, may be broadcast nationally in both countries.
 A Saturday night Bruins–Canadiens game, for example, would typically air on Hockey Night in Canada across that country but only regionally south of the border in the Boston area.
 Likewise, a Tuesday night Bruins–Canadiens game may air across the U.S. on ESPN or TNT but only regionally north of the border in the Montreal area.